-Sign-on fees are granted only by exception to attract the key candidate at the executive level Sign-on fees for executives are preferably paid in shares with required deferral and holding period.
-However, in some cases the sign-on fee can be paid in cash or in the form of a split between cash and shares.
-According to applicable legislation, the main rule is that the executive may not resigning within a given period of time after the payment.
+Sign-on fees are granted only by exception to attract key candidates at the executive level.
+Signon fees can be paid in cash and / or shares in addition, deferral and holding periods may apply.
+Unless prohibited by statutory legislation, the main rule is that the employees will lose the signon fee if they resign within a given period after having received the fee.